56th Arizona State Legislature

-The 56th Arizona State Legislature, consisting of the Arizona Senate and the Arizona House of Representatives, is the current legislative session constituted in Phoenix on January 9, 2023, during the first two years of Katie Hobbs's first full term in office.
+The 56th Arizona State Legislature, consisted of the Arizona Senate and the Arizona House of Representatives, and was constituted in Phoenix, Arizona, United States on January 9, 2023, during the first two years of Katie Hobbs's first full term in office.
 Both the Senate and the House membership remained constant at 30 and 60, respectively.
 In the November 2022 Senate election, Republicans maintained an unchanged 16–14 majority.
 Republicans also maintained an unchanged 31–29 majority in the House after the November 2022 House election.

 Sessions

 The Legislature met in its first regular session at the State Capitol in Phoenix.
 The session opened on January 9, 2023.
+The session adjourned sine die on July 31, 2023, making it the longest session in Arizona legislative history.

-The second regular session will begin on January 8, 2024.
+The second regular session began on January 8, 2024.
+The session adjourned sine die on June 15, 2024.

 Senate

 Members

 The asterisk (*) denotes members of the previous Legislature who continued in office as members of this Legislature.

 House of Representatives

 Members

 The asterisk (*) denotes members of the previous Legislature who continued in office as members of this Legislature.